ollieparsley/github-firehose-php/README.md

 For instance the Stdout adapter is in the Adapter/Stdout.php file and has the class name Adapter_Stdout and is specified in the config as `$adapterClass = 'Stdout';`

 To use an adapter simply extend the abstract Adapter class and place it in the Adapter directory.
 Name the class `Adapter_<name>` and name the file `<name>.php`.

+Feel free to fork and add your own adapters and push them back to this repo :)